 Before you begin dreaming of a life of sea, sand and sun, you must make sure you are eligible to live in a given country.
 You may need to obtain a visa in order to gain permanent entry to a country, which in turn may be dependent upon the skill set you possess, securing a job offer before you move, and your ability to support yourself financially.

-You should find out whether your skill set is in demand in the country you are thinking of moving to.
+You should find out whether your skill set is in demand in the country you are thinking of living in.
 Assess whether you are likely to get a job and how much competition you are up against.
 If you did secure a job, would the salary be attractive enough to make it worth your while?

 A location might have stunning scenery, but is there enough for you to do during your free time?
 Are there places to visit on day trips?
 Are there towns and villages where you can go shopping, meet up for coffee, or go for a night out?
 Make sure you pick somewhere you won’t easily grow bored of.